RN2D-Project/BootCamp_Project/README.md

 ## Database Storage
 - Postgres Sql is the database we intend to use.
 ## Machine Learning
-- SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
+- SciKitLearn is the ML library we used Multiple Regression Model.